HOSTED-POWER/docs-turbostack-app/Customer Center/Contacts.md

 # Teams

 ## Add new teams
-Click through to the [Teams](https://portal.hosted-power.com/profiles/teams/) tab.
-Here you can [create your own teams](https://portal.hosted-power.com/profiles/teams/), e.g. Dev, Billing, Agency, etc.
+Click through to the <a href="https://portal.hosted-power.com/profiles/teams/" target="_blank">Teams</a> tab.
+Here you can <a href="https://portal.hosted-power.com/profiles/teams/" target="_blank">create your own teams</a>, e.g. Dev, Billing, Agency, etc.

 ## Invite external Teams

-If you have a new partner requiring access to your environment, you have the possibility to [invite an existing team](https://portal.hosted-power.com/profiles/teams/invite).
+If you have a new partner requiring access to your environment, you have the possibility to <a href="https://portal.hosted-power.com/profiles/teams/invite" target="_blank">invite an existing team</a>.
 You can also easliy remove teams from your environment.

 ![CreateTeams](../img/turbostackapp/groups/ManageContacts.png)

 # User/Teams Rights management
 You have the choice to either manage the rights of single users or whole teams. **Hosted Power** advises to implement the "Teams" logic, even if you have only one person in this team.
 It makes management a lot easier in the future.

-For your colleagues to be able to login to the [TurboStack App](https://my.turbostack.app), you need to give them access here.
+For your colleagues to be able to login to the <a href="https://my.turbostack.app" target="_blank">TurboStack App</a>, you need to give them access here.

 ## Shared Hosting

+We have the possibility to use our shared "Turbo Hosting" option for more simple websites.
+Contact [support](mailto:support@hosted-power.com) if you want more information.

 ## Domain management

+Check the [Domains](/domains) page for more info.